 When I think of the word “Blacklist”, the images that come to mind are the images of the American Crime drama series on NBC “The Blacklist” or my favorite first-person shooter game on Xbox One – Tom Clancy’s Splinter Cell also titled “The Blacklist”.

-If you are a foreign national whose name is included in the Philippine immigration blacklist, your legal remedy is to write a letter request for the lifting of your name in the blacklist.
+If you are a foreign national whose name is included in the Philippine immigration blacklist, your legal remedy is to write a letter request for the lifting of your name on the blacklist.

 This should be addressed to the Commissioner of Immigration at the Main Office in Intramuros, Manila.
 Attached to your letter request are documents showing that the ground for your inclusion in the immigration blacklist no longer exists.
-All documents obtained abroad should be authenticated by the Philippine Embassy.
+All documents obtained abroad should be Apostilled in your country or legalized by the Philippine Embassy if your country is not a member of the Apostille Convention.
 More often than not, a simple letter request goes to the shredder.
 I mean, the procedure for lifting the blacklist seemed very easy (writing a letter request) but it is more uphill than you think.
 Writing a letter, though is not a guarantee that your request will be granted.

 Periods for filing a request to lift the blacklist

-Under the latest Issuance by the Bureau of Immigration, there are periods when to timely file your Letter Request in order to lift your name in the blacklist.
-For instance, those foreign nationals who have been blacklisted for overstaying in the Philippines can only file the Request or Petition Six (6) months after your blacklist.
+Under the latest Issuance by the Bureau of Immigration, there are periods when to timely file your Letter Request to lift your name on the blacklist.
+This means that you cannot request for Lifting or file a Petition for lifting your blacklist if the period corresponding to your offense has not lapsed.
+For instance, those foreign nationals who have been blacklisted for overstaying in the Philippines can only file the Request or Petition for lifting six (6) months after your blacklist.
 You can see the actual date of your blacklist in the Blacklist Order.
-But if the overstaying is more than one year, you can only file the Request or Petition 12 months after your Blacklist Order.
+But if the overstaying is more than one year, you can only file the Request or Petition for lifting 12 months after your Blacklist Order.
 Your Request or Petition will be dismissed outright if you file it prematurely.
-It is important to find out the actual date of your Blacklist Order (BLO) in order to avoid outright dismissal of your Request or Petition.
+It is important to find out the actual date of your Blacklist Order (BLO) to avoid outright dismissal of your Request or Petition.

-There are foreign nationals, by reason of the gravity of their cases, are not qualified for the lifting of their names in the blacklist at the level of the Bureau of Immigration Commissioner.
-These are foreign nationals who have been blacklisted by reason of their involvement in subversive activities; conviction of a crime involving prohibited drugs and those who are Registered Sex Offenders.
-These cases require special approval by the Secretary of Justice to lift their names in the blacklist.
+There are foreign nationals, because of the gravity of their cases, who are not qualified for the lifting of their names on the blacklist at the level of the Bureau of Immigration Commissioner.
+These are foreign nationals who have been blacklisted because of their involvement in subversive activities; conviction of a crime involving prohibited drugs and those who are Registered Sex Offenders.
+These cases require special approval by the Secretary of Justice to lift their names on the blacklist.

 Letter of Apology

-For those foreigners whose names are included in the blacklist by reason of discourtesy to an immigration officer, one of the basic requirements is a letter of apology (1) furnished to the immigration officer concerned; (2) duly noted by the Supervisor that the letter is sincere; and (3) copy furnished to the immigration commissioner.
+For those foreigners whose names are included in the blacklist because of discourtesy to an immigration officer, one of the basic requirements is a letter of apology (1) furnished to the immigration officer concerned.
+(2) duly noted by the Supervisor that the letter is sincere; and (3) copy furnished to the immigration commissioner.
 The “found to be sincere” is always the tricky part of this process.
+Your chances of approval would be high if the immigration officer whom you offended interposed no objection in writing for the lifting of your blacklist.

 ABOUT THE AUTHOR